Compost Honey Hole

 Raised bed gardeners also use this method,.
 Each Fall the raised bed is emptied

-to 1-2 feet bow the level of the garden soil.
-It is then re-filled with raw
+to 1-2 feet below the level of the garden soil.
+It is then re-filled with

-compost materials, in preparation for the next growing season.
-Over
+raw compost materials, in preparation for the next growing season.
+Over the

-the long winter months, it decomposes, and is ready for your plants in the
+long winter months, it decomposes, and is ready for your plants in the spring.

 Raised Bed Garden Soil.